 The Trustee employs specialist fund managers to look after the day to day investment of the Scheme's assets.
 We set the investment strategy and monitor the fund managers' performance on a regular basis.
-We invest in a broad range of assets, limiting the amount invested in a particular class of assets (as set out in the Statement of Investment Principles dated August 2013) as follows:
+We invest in a broad range of assets, limiting the amount invested in a particular class of assets.
+As at 31 March 2015, the Scheme's target asset allocation was:

 Company shares (equities) 30.0%

 Government securities (gilts) 15.0%

 Corporate bonds 10.0%

+Dynamic asset allocation 40.0%

-Other investments 45.0%
+Other investments 5.0%